 relapse.
 Therefore, optimal treatment of any addiction or dependence ought to focus on minimizing, and

+11 February 2014 when possible eliminating, withdrawal symptoms, including the symptom of craving.
+Good management of withdrawal symptoms is a vital step toward enabling the user to stop the compulsive use of the drug.
 At New Leaf sedative-hypnotic addiction or dependence treatment focuses on managing withdrawal symptoms using long-acting replacement medication with a dose titration geared to controlling the individual's withdrawal symptoms.
 The ultimate goal is to taper (and in most cases discontinue) the long-acting replacement detoxification medication.
+The following is an overview for managing sedative-hypnotic withdrawal using a symptom-guided

-symptom-guided approach to detoxification.
+approach to detoxification.
 This approach is consistent with the available science of sedative-hypnotic

 dependency and extensive clinical experience.
 This method is significantly different from more common